 Air circulation isn’t always intuitive, a more in-depth explanation may be found here – “Why Air Circulation is a Key Factor”

 DryGair is equipped with a patent protected, agricultural minded canopy which distributes air equally in all directions, creating uniform climate conditions over large areas.

-Bringing in any equipment which treats air, without taking these factors into consideration, will end up performing poorly, so make sure to invest wisely.
+Any equipment which treats air, without taking these factors into consideration, will end up performing poorly.
+So make sure to invest wisely.